-About the Department of Mental Health
+About Department of Mental Health

-The department conduct research and education to increase our understanding of mental health, mental disorders, developmental disturbances, substance abuse, general rehabilitation/habilitation and child welfare.
+The Department of Mental Health (IPH) conduct research and education to increase our understanding of mental health, mental disorders, developmental disturbances, substance abuse, general rehabilitation, habilitation and child welfare.

-We are teaching Bachelor students in social education studies, master's and postgraduate students in mental health work and we educate medical and doctoral students (PhD).
+Department of Mental Health educate Bachelor students in social education studies, master's and postgraduate students in mental health work and we educate medical- and doctoral students (PhD).
 We also offer training without credits for employees in the services.
 More on Programmes of Study at the Department of Mental Health